How to clear formatting in Excel – 2 quick methods

 One of Excel's biggest strengths is the options for formatting that it can give its users.
 However, stacking formatting options on others can quickly cause problems to occur, and even lose values and data if they are inputted properly.

-To help keep your spreadsheet as clear as possible, it can be a useful tool to know how to remove that formatting from your spreadsheet, so you can then apply our new format without any losses.
+To help keep your spreadsheet as clear as possible, it can be useful to know how to remove that formatting from your spreadsheet, so you can then apply our new format without any losses.

 1